TAHJones/elements-of-healing/README.md

 ## Introduction

 [Elements of Healing](https://elements-of-healing.herokuapp.com/) is a website that is avaliable to the general public.
-It is designed to appeal to users with an interest in holistic medicine, specifically **homeopathy**.
+It is designed to appeal to users seeking homeopathic treatment or who have a general interest in holistic medicine and more specifically **homeopathic treatment**.
 The site is designed to provide four core services:

-1. To educate users who have an interest in holisitic medicine, but little or no knowledge of homeopathy with an understanding of it's basic principles e.g The law of similars.
+1. To educate users who have an interest in holisitic medicine, but little or no knowledge of homeopathy, with an understanding of it's health benefits and key healing principles e.g The law of similars.

 2. To provide users who are interested in homeopathic treatment with an understanding of how a homeopathic consultation works, my background as a holistic healer and homeopathic qualifications.
-Also to provide these users with a means of contacting me should they have further questions about how a homeopathic consultation works.
+Also to provide these users with a means of contacting me should they have further questions about homeopathy, my homeopathic practice or how a homeopathic consultation works.

-3. To provide users who want a homeopathic treatment with a means to contact me should they have further questions, check my current avaliability or book a consultation.
+3. To provide new/regular clients who want a homeopathic treatment with a means to provisionally book a homeopathic consultation with myself.

-4. To provide users (primarily existing homeopathy clients) with the ability to self-treat acute illnesses by purchasing homeopathic remedies & remedy kits from the online store.
+4. To provide users (primarily existing homeopathy clients) with the ability to self-treat acute illnesses by purchasing homeopathic remedies and remedy kits from the online store.

 ## Table of Contents